-Champagne, wine, beer and other refreshments set out for the evening screening at one of the many small art house cinémas that dot the Latin Quarter.
+Champagne, wine, beer and other refreshments set out for an evening screening at one of the many small arthouse cinémas that dot the Latin Quarter.

-Years ago, while living in Spain, I’d treat myself to weekend movie marathons in those tucked-away art theaters on Paris’ Left Bank side streets - small, unassuming venues that championed obscure international indie films and emerging filmmakers.
+Years ago, while living in Spain I’d treat myself to weekend movie marathons in those tucked-away arthouse theaters on Paris’ Left Bank back streets - unassuming small venues that championed obscure international indie films and emerging filmmakers.

-The moment I arrived in Paris, my ritual began: straight to the nearest kiosk for the latest Pariscope or L'Officiel des Spectacles, those indispensable weekly guides listing every screening in the city.
-Over breakfast with pencil in hand I’d pore over the pages, plotting the perfect itinerary - what to see, in what order, at which cinemas.
+The moment I'd arrive in Paris, my ritual began: straight to the nearest kiosk for the latest Pariscope or L'Officiel des Spectacles, those pocket-sized weekly bibles that listed every screening across the city.
+Over breakfast, pencil in hand, I’d scour the pages, plotting the perfect itinerary, circling titles and noting showtimes - what to see, in what order, at which cinemas - creating the optimal sequence without wasting a single reel.

 Latin Quarter / Quartier Latin: